WNYW: Sports programming

 Through its network's sporting division, WNYW has televised major sporting championships featuring New York teams in the past years.
 As part of the network's coverage of the National Hockey League in 1995, the station televised games one and four of the Stanley Cup Finals when the New Jersey Devils won their first Stanley Cup.

 From 1999 to 2001, WNYW held the broadcast rights to New York Yankees game telecasts, displacing longtime broadcaster WPIX.
 Under the initial deal, WNYW and actual rights holder the Madison Square Garden Network carried Yankees games until 2001.
 Broadcasts of the team's games were moved to the new YES Network through a joint arrangement with WCBS-TV.
 This lasted until the 2004 season; WWOR-TV took over the broadcasts beginning in 2005.
-WNYW continues to show Yankees games through Fox's national broadcast contract with Major League Baseball; through this package, the station aired the World Series when the Yankees won the title in 1996, 1998, 2000 and 2009.
-As of 2022, they are the only broadcast station to carry Yankees games, as rights for games formerly shown by WPIX were sold to Amazon.
-It also airs any regular-season Mets games that are featured on Fox's MLB coverage, in that capacity broadcasting the aforementioned 2000 World Series in which they lost to the cross-town Yankees, and 2015 World Series in which they lost out to the Kansas City Royals.
+WNYW continues to show Yankees games through Fox's national broadcast contract with Major League Baseball; through this package, the station aired the Yankees' World Series victories in 1996, 1998, 2000 and 2009 and their other appearances in 2001, 2003, and 2024.
+As of 2022, WNYW is the only broadcast station to carry Yankees games, as rights for games formerly shown by WPIX were sold to Amazon.
+It also airs any Mets games that are featured on Fox's MLB coverage, in that capacity broadcasting the aforementioned 2000 World Series in which they lost to the cross-town Yankees, and 2015 World Series in which they lost out to the Kansas City Royals.